| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 the Nazis would not be so irrational as to kill the Jews.
 After all, the Jews were

 valuable workers necessary to run industries vital for the German war effort.
+As a despised minority throughout the preceding centuries,

 the Jews had endured many pogroms (spontaneous outbursts of violence).
 Few anticipated the

 Nazis would be so radically different from persecutors of the past.
+In the beginning of the film, an SS officer boasts that

 the Jews will not survive "this storm" because "We are not the Romans.
 We